Category Archives: Poems

 On Names

-I am thinking of neighborhoods in cities
+I think of neighborhoods in cities

 where the sun rises out of duty and boredom.